Kinetic theory of discontinuous shear thickening of a moderately dense inertial suspension of frictionless soft particles: Concluding remarks

 \section{Concluding remarks}

-In this paper, we have successfully demonstrated the existence of DST-like changes in the viscosity and kinetic temperature for moderately dense inertial suspensions composed of frictionless soft particles through Langevin simulations.
-The kinetic theory adequately describes the discontinuous behaviors of both viscosity and kinetic temperature over a wide range of parameters if hydrodynamic interactions among particles are ignored.
-We have confirmed that such discontinuous changes still take place even if hydrodynamic interactions between particles are considered, as described in Ref.~\cite{hydro}.
-Our results reveal a new mechanism of DST caused by the ignited--quenched transition for frictionless soft particles.
+This study provides compelling evidence for the occurrence of DST-like discontinuities in both viscosity and kinetic temperature within moderately dense inertial suspensions of frictionless soft-core particles, as demonstrated through Langevin simulations.
+By making several theoretical assumptions, the kinetic theory successfully captures the discontinuous transitions in both viscosity and kinetic temperature across a broad range of parameter space, under the condition that hydrodynamic interactions between particles are neglected.
+Noteworthy, our results substantiate that these discontinuous transitions persist even when hydrodynamic interactions are accounted for, as illustrated in Ref.~\cite{hydro} (see also Appendix \ref{hydro}).
+Furthermore, we highlight that recent molecular dynamics simulations of a mixture support the applicability of the kinetic theory in the absence of hydrodynamic interactions~\cite{Gonzalez23}.
+This work uncovers a novel mechanism for DST-like behavior, driven by the CST-exploded transition in frictionless soft-core particles.